 The main goal of this course is to improve fluency in Italian and prepare students for upper-level courses offered by the Italian program.
 Through film clips, film screenings, and readings, students will increase their understanding of grammatical functions and vocabulary applications, and improve their listening, speaking, reading, and writing skills.

-INSTRUCTORS: Elisa Dossena
+INSTRUCTOR: Elisa Dossena

-ITA 207 Studies in Italian Language and Style
+ITA 207 Studies in Italian Language and Style Spring

 This course explores crucial topics - such as landscapes, beauty, migration, and travel - that define Italian literature.
 Through the analysis of materials from different sources and genres (literature, cinema, art, design, journalism) students will acquire a deeper understanding of Italian cultural history, and its present and future trajectory.
 Particular emphasis will be given to the refinement of the writing process.
 On the Intercultural level, students will conduct task-based activity to compare, contrast and challenge the main ideas acquired in the course vis à vis their own cultural identity.

-INSTRUCTORS: Anna Cellinese
+INSTRUCTOR: Anna Cellinese